malramsay64/phd-thesis/05_Crystal_Melting/results.md

 ## Polymorphic Stability

-The packing and potential energy calculations [@tbl:potential_energy] indicate the p2gg structure as the most stable, although it is very close between the structures.
+The potential energy calculations [@tbl:potential_energy] propose the p2 structure as the most stable, although it is very close in energy to the p2gg structure.
 A significantly improved understanding of the crystals can be found by watching them melt.
 @Fig:melting_comparison monitors the size of each crystal as they melt.